 Applications: Candidates wishing to apply for the position are required to:

-STADIO Higher Education is inviting applications for the position of: Lecturer (DL)
+STADIO Higher Education is inviting applications for the fixed term position of Module Coordinator and Lecturer Teaching English Home & First Additional Language FET & SP at the Krugersdorp (DL) Campus

-- Perform the role and responsibilities of a lecturer
+- Perform the role and responsibilities of the Module Coordinator (MC).

 - Participate in relevant programme, curriculum and material development.